apache/maven-resolver/src/site/markdown/local-repository.md

 of the consequences.
 For example, if one change all aspects of split configuration (all the prefixes), it may be considered logically equivalent of defining new local repository, despite local repository root (`-Dmaven.repo.local`) is unchanged!
-Simple, as all prefixes will be "new", the composed paths will point to potentially non-existing locations, hence, resolver will consider is as "new" local repository in each aspect.
+Simply put, as all prefixes will be "new", the composed paths will point to potentially non-existing locations, hence, resolver will consider is as "new" local repository in each aspect.